dagger/dagger/docs/current/cloud/572923-get-started.md

   [image]

-1. Click "Go to dashboard" to visit the Dagger Cloud dashboard, which allows you to manage your Dagger Cloud organization and account.
+1. Click *Go to dashboard* to visit the Dagger Cloud dashboard, which allows you to manage your Dagger Cloud organization and account.

   [image]

-1. Click "Connect Dagger Cloud".
+1. Click *Connect Dagger Cloud*.
 You will be redirected to a page containing your Dagger Cloud token.
 Note this token carefully, as you will need it to connect your Dagger Cloud account with your CI provider.

   [image]